clbrge/svelte-proxied-store/README.md

 ## Examples

+In the examples section, we will explore four practical and powerful use cases of `svelte-proxied-store` to demonstrate its capabilities in handling a variety of situations.
+These examples showcase different aspects of `svelte-proxied-store` and illustrate how it can be used to create and manage complex store structures effectively.

+1. *Key/Values Stores*: This example demonstrates how to create a simple key-value store using `svelte-proxied-store`.
+This type of store allows you to easily manage and access data based on keys, offering a flexible and efficient way to store and retrieve information.

+2. *Store with Contextual Properties Values*: In this example, we explore how to create a store with contextual property values, which allows for dynamic and context-specific data access.
+By using `svelte-proxied-store`, you can create stores that adapt their values based on the current context, making them more versatile and powerful.

+3. *Cache Systems*: This example showcases how to implement a cache system using `svelte-proxied-store`.
+Cache systems are essential for improving the performance of data-intensive applications, and with `svelte-proxied-store`, you can create efficient cache systems that are easy to manage and maintain.

+4. *`svelte-ethers-store`*: In this advanced example, we examine the `svelte-ethers-store` package, which leverages the power of `svelte-proxied-store` to create a flexible and powerful interface for interacting with Ethereum smart contracts and the Ethereum network.
+This example demonstrates how Proxy features can be used to create dynamic sub-stores, access control, lazy initialization, and custom subscription handling.

+By exploring these examples, you will gain a deeper understanding of how `svelte-proxied-store` can be employed in various scenarios to enhance your Svelte applications.

 If you have other powerful examples or use cases of proxied stores, let us know!
 We'd love to see how you're using it to enhance your applications.

 ### key/values stores

-When stores are used to keep tracks of a collections of keys/values, a common pattern is to update and delete keys could be:
+In situations where stores are used to manage a collection of key-value pairs, a common pattern for updating and deleting keys might look like this:

 ```js
 import { writable } from 'svelte/store'